jchatel/quickmail-next-docs/inbox-replies/auto-forwarding-replies-to-a-different-email.md

 QuickMail's **Inbox** feature gives your team access to all replies and allows you to assign them to specific team members so they can focus on the conversations that need the most attention.

-Here is a detailed guide on handling replies: Handling Replies with Inbox.
+Here is a detailed guide on handling replies: [Handling Replies with Inbox](https://help.quickmail.com/inbox-replies/handling-replies-with-the-inbox/)

 **Note:** For team members to access the Inbox, they must be invited to the account.

 Here is the guide for agency and single accounts.